What Is Travel Insurance

 Types of Travel Insurance Coverage

 Travel insurance coverage can include medical, cancellation, and lost baggage coverage.
-There are different types of travel insurance plans, including basic, standard, and comprehensive.
+There are different travel insurance plans, including basic, standard, and comprehensive.

 Types of travel insurance coverage